Investor Royal London asks Sky committee for more information

-LONDON Investor Royal London Asset Management on Thursday asked Sky's (SKYB.L) independent committee of directors for more information on the advice on which they based their acceptance of a $14.6 billion offer from Twenty-First Century Fox (FOXA.O).
+LONDON Dec 15 Investor Royal London Asset Management on Thursday asked Sky's independent committee of directors for more information on the advice on which they based their acceptance of a $14.6 billion offer from Twenty-First Century Fox.

 Rupert Murdoch's Fox said earlier on Thursday it had agreed to buy European pay-TV firm Sky, sticking to its earlier offer despite complaints from some investors.